ANC survives scare as Mxolisi Kaunda is re-elected

 In Umvoti, the ABC went to bed with other opposition parties and voted with the IFP removing the ANC from power.

 It’s not clear what would have made Mavundla to switch sides after he had been rallying behind a government formed by opposition parties.
 During the sitting, the ANC made a surprising exclusion of Ntokozo Sibiya, chairperson of the community services committee in the last administration to make space for the Mavundla.
 He was subsequently elected as deputy mayor.
-There are already claims of votes buying from opposition parties which the ANC has said those who alleges that they had offered money to other parties to vote with them must provide evidence.

 All eyes were on eThekwini to save the ruling party from a complete electoral embarrassment after it lost all metros in Gauteng province.